12 Small Red Japanese Maple Varieties

 To say that Red Filigree is unusual is nothing to say.
 This maple has many unique characteristics that will be briefly described here.

 First is the foliage.
 The leaf of this maple is so finely cut that you can’t tell it’s there at all.
-If you look at the leaf, you can see a pattern of thin stripes that start at the end of the leaf petiole.
-The leaf looks so delicate that you have to wonder how it can be.
+If you look at the leaf, you can see a pattern of thin stripes starting at the leaf’s end.
+The leaf seems so delicate that you must wonder how it can be.

 The second thing is the color.
 At the start, this maple has a burgundy-red color that holds up very well.
 No matter where the tree grows, the color will always be bright.